Breadcrumb

 Will health centers be able to review their UDS patient-level data?

-Yes, HRSA is developing a mechanism to allow health centers to review their UDS+ submission.
-UDS+ review and submission functionality is in development and HRSA will provide details on these at a later time.
+Yes, we are developing a mechanism to allow health centers to review their UDS+ submission.
+UDS+ review and submission functionality is in development and we will provide details on these at a later time.

 (Updated: 6/5/2023)